 Does homeowners or renters insurance cover a lost wedding ring?

-Often, but not always.
-A standard policy may cover jewelry up to a low limit, and a separate jewelry rider or scheduled-item policy covers more.
-Check your policy or call your agent, and have a receipt or appraisal ready if you have one.
-For an inexpensive band, the deductible may be more than the ring is worth.
+It is traditional, but not a constant, that a standard policy covers jewelry to a low standard, and a separate jewelry policy, or scheduled-item policy, covers it for more.
+Check your policy, or call your agent.
+You will need a receipt or appraisal, if you have one.
+For a not very costly band, the ring may be worth less than the deductible.

 How long should I search before giving up?